SohaYusuf/CSCI6962-MeshGraphNets-with-GCN/README.md

 Modifications made to the PyTorch version of MESHGRAPHNETS:
   - model/model.py
      - Exchanged the MLPs in the processor, with GCN
   - videos/
      - Produced results for our version of the model
+  - results/
+     - Generated Rollouts to be used for rendering reuslts
   -

 Installation Instructions for the PyTorch Version of MESHGRAPHNETS: